Fuerte San Felipe

 Fort San Felipe © Kyle Simourd

 Puerto Plata's only remnant of its Spanish Colonial past is a small fort, situated on a small peninsula in Puerto Plata Bay.
-The fort, featuring a moat, and a collection of historical artefacts in a small museum, was built by Columbus after his arrival in 1492, when he hoped to establish the first Spanish colony in the New World at this site.
-The colony did not survive, however, and eventually the Spanish resettled on the south coast at Santo Domingo.
+The fort, featuring a moat, and a collection of historical artefacts in a small museum, was built in the mid 15th century to protect the bay against pirates.
+However, it never saw great battle, and was mostly used as a prison.